PingOne

 Screen capture of the Output tab displaying the result of the above Datetime test

-If the element being tested is of type JSON, the Output tab also displays a rich JSON editor.
+If the element being tested is of type JSON, the Output tab also displays a JSON text editor.

 5. Click the other tabs for additional details: